openhab/openhabian/CONTRIBUTING.md

 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Be sure to post a comment after pushing.
 The new commits will show up in the pull request automatically, but the reviewers will not be notified unless you comment.

+Pull request will be tested on CI platform which shall pass.
+Please provide test-cases for new features.
+See testing below.

 Before the pull request is merged, your commits might get squashed, based on the size and style of your contribution.
 Include documentation changes in the same pull request, so that a revert would remove all traces of the feature or fix.